sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/explanations/writing_an_indexer.md

 {"id": "3", "type": "edge", "label": "moniker", "outV": "1", "inV": "2"}
 ```

 The second pass then reads each moniker from the first pass, correlates the package from the moniker identifier, and outputs a _second_ moniker correlated with package information.
 Monikers can be attached to other monikers via a _nextMoniker_ edge.
-This forms a chain of monikers, each of which are atached (indirectly) to a range or set of ranges.
+This forms a chain of monikers, each of which are attached (indirectly) to a range or set of ranges.

 ```json
 {"id": "100", "type": "vertex", "label": "moniker", "kind": "import", "scheme": "gomod", "identifier": "github.com/slimsag/godocmd:ToMarkdown"}